city-of-baltimore/transition-agenda/README.md

 ### Publishing

 We used shinyapps.io to host the web app.
 However, we think the Shiny Server open source option is a good approach for those with the ability to host and maintain their own Shiny Server.
 As part of the publishing approval process, we made an R Markdown document to produce a word document comms staff could use to review and edit text.

+### Have Questions?

+Feel free to reach out!
+We're always happy to help other local governments and are big fans of data and transparency.